Magenerds/Ldap/README.md

-     --ldap-attribute-first-name  Attribute in LDAP defining the user’s first name. (default: "givenname") --ldap-attribute-last-name   Attribute in LDAP defining the user’s last name. (default: "sn") --ldap-attribute-email       Attribute in LDAP defining the user’s email. (default: "mail")
+     --ldap-attribute-first-name  Attribute in LDAP defining the user’s first name. (default: "givenname") --ldap-attribute-last-name   Attribute in LDAP defining the user’s last name. (default: "sn") --ldap-attribute-email       Attribute in LDAP defining the user’s email. (default: "mail") --ldap-attribute-role        Attribute in LDAP defining the Magento role. (default: role specified in --ldap-role")

 ```